0

 Emilia’s Crafted Pasta - Pasta is made fresh every day on-site at this spot down at St Katharine Docks with pretty reasonably (for London) priced dishes including rigatoni with tomato and mozzarella sauce.

-The Coalshed - You’ll find this steak restaurant in the One Tower Bridge development south of Tower Bridge.
-The children’s menu includes mac and cheese followed by chocolate brownie for a tenner.
+The Coal Shed - You’ll find this steak restaurant in the One Tower Bridge development south of Tower Bridge.
+The children’s menu includes cheesburger sliders followed by ice cream.

 Le Pont de la Tour - More for a special occasion visit, this riverside restaurant has a well-priced set menu for children with elevated options like roast tomato soup, steamed fillet of sea bass and a brownie sundae.